-This time we are going to tell about one more logo design process which was accomplished by Tubik Studio designer Arthur Avakyan for Saily app.
+This time we are going to tell about one more logo design process which was accomplished by Tubik Studio designer Arthur Avakyan for the Saily app.

 Arthur Avakyan creating variants of logo for Saily app